ctp-eos/ctp-sci/New Science Paradigms Are Not Up for Peer Review.md

 ## 4. Gatekeeping via “Acceptable” Methodology

-CTP research employs tools and methodologies that mainstream science has yet to recognize—such as torsion field analysis, bioresonant coupling, and higher-dimensional phase translation.
+CTP research employs tools and methodologies that mainstream science has yet to recognize—such as non-physical CTP field analysis, CTP bioresonant coupling, and non-physical higher-dimensional phase translation via CTP Energy.
 These are often dismissed outright, not because they are invalid, but because they require new modes of observation, instrumentation, and mathematics.

 > **CTP Implication:** Traditional peer reviewers demand experiments that can be repeated within known parameters.
 But if the parameters themselves are shifting—driven by consciousness or dimensional coupling—then old tools become blindfolds.